 $favorites = $twitter->get('favorites/list');.
 See this discussion for a quick change to support API version 1.1.

 Twitter Text PHP Library – the Twitter Text library takes the full text of a tweet and adds hyperlinks and markup for detected identifiers like “@” handles, hyperlinks, and search hashtags.
 For Tweetfave I use the original tweet text in plain-text emails, and the Twitter Text marked-up version for the HTML email body.
 The results are pretty decent, making the tweets appear almost the same as on the Twitter website.
 It also extracts all the links contained in the tweet, making it easy to expand those from short form to their original form.

-Mustache Templates & PHP library – Mustache provides a very simple templating language that I use to create all of Tweetfave’s buy clonazepam online pharmacy outbound emails.
+Mustache Templates & PHP library – Mustache provides a very simple templating language that I use to create all of Tweetfave’s buy generic accutane outbound emails.
 Every email sent has both plain text and rich HTML versions included, and Mustache makes it easy to manage dual templates from the same data source.

 Swift Mailer PHP library – creating and sending emails always seems more complicated than it should be.
 The Swift Mailer library is a straightforward way to ensure your outgoing emails are formatted correctly, especially when you want full control over the email including multipart.
 Paying attention to the details of email creation also helps prevent the messages from being flagged as spam.

 SendGrid † – a very reliable email delivery service that “just works”.
 Even when I was on the free plan, I made a couple of support requests and had excellent service both times.
 I really like SendGrid’s reports and “Email Activity” dashboard, both of which make troubleshooting and tracking a breeze.
 One downside is you don’t get a dedicated IP address for your delivery point unless you’re at the $79/month pricing level.
 So far my emails seem to avoid being flagged as spam even without the dedicated IP.